acsone/wms/doc/veterinary_services/README.md

 regularly synchronized with production, however there might be a delay of at most a month.

-## Authentication: TODO
+## Authentication:

-Authentication is through JWT tokens managed by `Keycloak` using OIDC (Open ID Connect).
+Authentication is through

+### JWT tokens managed by `Keycloak` using OIDC (Open ID Connect).
 The entrypoint is at:
 [TODO](https://account.alcyonbelux.be/auth/realms/alcyon/protocol/openid-connect/auth?protocol=oauth2&response_type=code&access_type&client_id=shopinvader)

 TODO: correct link, audience name?

 [Basics of OIDC](https://connect2id.com/learn/openid-connect)

+### API key
+Use of an API key supplied by Alcyon.
+This connection mode is immediately available and operational, but will become obsolete in a few months.

 ## Navigating the main endpoints and their documentation